 Men have been wearing boots for at least 3,000 years, so we’re going to hold our hands up here.
-What follows does not include calfskin ankle boots designed by Inca warriors or mankind’s original winter boots, which were made by Inuit tribes and decorated with seal intestines.
+What follows does not include calfskin ankle boots designed by Inca warriors or mankind’s original winter men’s boots, which were made by Inuit tribes and decorated with seal intestines.
 Sorry about that.
-What it does include, however, are classic 20th-century designs that do what the best boots have always done: they work.
+What it does include, however, are classic 20th-century designs that do what the best boots for men have always done: they work.

 Fashion rarely gets more functional than this.
 Whether you’re talking military stompers, steel-capped workers or rootin’-tootin’ cowboy boots, they’re all built for purpose.
 The fact that they look good is, in most cases, a happy coincidence.

-Grenson Triple Welt Fred Boot
+1. Grenson Triple Welt Fred Boot

-Having shod the feet of Allied troops in two world wars, traditional Northamptonshire shoemaker Grenson is more than qualified to offer the smart, functional footwear when you need to look suited and booted.
+Traditional Northamptonshire shoemaker Grenson is more than qualified to offer the smart, functional footwear when you need to look suited and booted.
 The firm, founded in 1866, was among the first to adopt the famous Goodyear welting technique, but its triple welt boot proves that it’s still innovating more than 150 years later.

 For meetings in the city, the pebble-grain leather pairs expertly with flecked wool trousers, but don’t mistake them for a strict Monday-to-Friday option.
 “These boots will always give a rakish look when teamed with denim jeans,” says says Mr Porter shoes buyer David Morris.

-Clarks Originals Desert Boot
+2. Clarks Originals Desert Boot

-A classic variation of polo-inspired chukka boots, the key difference is the casual and exceedingly comfortable crepe sole.
+A classic variation of polo-inspired chukka men’s boots, the key difference is the casual and exceedingly comfortable crepe sole.
 Nathan Clark, whose grandfather founded the eponymous shoe store in 1825, first noticed the style on the feet of British troops in Myanmar in World War II.
 He sent sketches back home, and the design has remained virtually unchanged since 1950.

 “As [footwear] staples go, this is quite possibly one of the most important pairs you’ll own,” says Sarah Ann Murray, a stylist who has dressed the likes of Samuel L. Jackson and Kit Harrington.
 “What’s particularly relevant about them, given the ankle height, the weight of the boot and its fabric, is that they complement all heights and builds and pretty much all trouser styles, even suit trousers.”

-“Clarks offers a handsome colour palette with clean lines and unfussy finishings, though you can’t go wrong with chocolate brown if you can only pick one,” says Murray.
+“Clarks offers a handsome color palette with clean lines and unfussy finishings, though you can’t go wrong with chocolate brown if you can only pick one,” says Murray.
 “They’re perfect weekend attire, great paired with casual trousers or smarter jeans and offer a cool alternative to luxury sneakers.”

-Dr. Martens 1460 Boot
+3. Dr. Martens 1460 Boot

 Today the 1460 boot (named after the date production began – 1 April 1960) is available in dozens of finishes, numerous collaborations, lightweight soles or – if you really want to rebel – vegan leather.
 “It’s one boot we all ought to own, never throw away and let that classic yellow stitching and cherry finish patina to perfection,” says Murray.
 “Dr. Martens bridge the gap between rebel style and hardcore functionality.
 But it’s their unconventionality that forms part of the appeal.
 Decades of nonconformists usurping the latest sneaker trend, or overpriced bourgeois luxury boots, has elevated DMs to an almost cult-like status.”

-“Then for a full off-duty model look, of course, skinny jeans, a leather jacket, check flannel shirt or any one of the above will complete the punk roots of this boot – but you don’t have to be Joey Ramone to wear them with panache.”
+“Then for a full off-duty model look, of course, skinny jeans, a leather jacket, check flannel shirt, or any one of the above will complete the punk roots of this boot – but you don’t have to be Joey Ramone to wear them with panache.”

-Timberland Original 6-Inch Boot
+4. Timberland Original 6-Inch Boot

 “They are proof that function and fashion can, in fact, go hand in hand,” says celebrity stylist Alex Longmore.
-“They stood the test of time on the style front, are de rigueur in the wardrobes of seriously successful American rappers and are a favourite with the likes of David Beckham and his son Brooklyn.”
+“They stood the test of time on the style front, are de rigueur in the wardrobes of seriously successful American rappers and are a favorite with the likes of David Beckham and his son Brooklyn.”
 As well as appealing across the generations, this boot also strolls between fashion tribes.
 Outside of hip-hop, you’ll also find them in workwear outfits, while the range of colors they’re now available in means they work with all kinds of tonal winter looks.

 “The reason they are so popular is they are masculine,” says Longmore.
 “These legends look best worn with casual clobber.”
 So put your pleated trousers away and make like Kanye in some relaxed-fit jeans with a simple T-shirt and bomber jacket.

-R.M.
+5. R.M.
 Williams Chelsea Boot